Assault weapons legislation in the United States: 114th Congress

-Proposed Assault Weapons Ban of 2022
+117th Congress

-On July 29, 2022 the U.S. House of Representatives passed the Assault Weapons Ban of 2022 (H.R.
+On July 29, 2022, the U.S. House of Representatives passed the Assault Weapons Ban of 2022 (H.R.
 1808).
 The bill is somewhat similar to the Federal Assault Weapons Ban that was in force from 1994 to 2004.
 It defines certain semi-automatic firearms as assault weapons, and prohibits their manufacture, sale, transfer, or possession.
 Existing assault weapons would be grandfathered in – that is, they would be legal to possess, and legal to sell or transfer through a federally licensed gun dealer.
 The bill also exempts law enforcement agencies and retired law enforcement officers.

 Defined as an assault weapon is any centerfire semi-automatic rifle with a detachable magazine and one or more of these features: a pistol grip, a forward grip, a folding, telescoping, or detachable stock, a grenade launcher, a barrel shroud, or a threaded barrel.
 A number of other rifles, shotguns, and pistols are also defined as assault weapons, including some specific makes and models.

-Additionally the proposed law defines magazines that can hold more than 15 rounds of ammunition as large capacity ammunition feeding devices, and prohibits their manufacture, sale, transfer, or possession.
+Additionally, the proposed law defines magazines that can hold more than 15 rounds of ammunition as large capacity ammunition feeding devices, and prohibits their manufacture, sale, transfer, or possession.
 Existing magazines that can hold more than 15 rounds would be legal to possess, but not to sell or transfer.
 Magazines for .22 caliber rimfire ammunition are not included in the ban.

 The bill passed the House by a vote of 217 to 213.
 Voting in favor of the bill were 215 Democrats and 2 Republicans.
 Voting against it were 208 Republicans and 5 Democrats.

 The U.S. Senate has not voted on the bill, as proponents do not have the 60 votes needed to end a filibuster and pass the law.

+118th Congress

+In early 2023, legislation to ban assault weapons was introduced in both the House and Senate, and was cosponsored by an overwhelming majority of Democratic legislators in both cases.